QuantLet/Styleguide-and-FAQ/Userguide.md

 Because clustering is an integral part of QuantNet the provision of sufficient meta-information is mandatory.

-* __Code-Section:__ A correct working code represents the second elemantary part.
-The described functionality in the metainfo should practically be realised by using the provided code.
+* __Code-Section:__ A correctly working code represents the second elemantary part.
+The described functionality in the metainfo should practically be realizable by using the provided code.
 Besides correct functionality the code needs to be formatted according to the provided styleguide.
 Formatting ensures readability while comprehensibility is ensured by sufficient comments.